MARTY STUART’S “LATE NIGHT JAM” ADDS BOOKER T JONES AND WYNONNA JUDD & THE BIG NOISE TO LINEUP

 WAY OUT WEST OUT NOW ON SUPERLATONE

-Five time GRAMMY-winner Marty Stuart will be joined by country music greats Connie Smith and The Sundowners, The Wild Feathers, Rhiannon Giddens, Ashley McBryde, Tommy Emmanuel, The Grand Ole Opry Squaredancers and comedian Gary Mule Deer at Nashville’s historic Ryman Auditorium for his 16th annual “Late Night Jam.”
-The show will take place during CMA’s Music Festival week on Wednesday, June 7th at 10:00PM CT.
+Five time GRAMMY-winner Marty Stuart is pleased to announce that Booker T Jones and Wynonna Judd & The Big Noise are joining the lineup for his 16th annual “Late Night Jam”.
+The two artist will join previously announced country music greats Connie Smith and The Sundowners, The Wild Feathers, Rhiannon Giddens, Ashley McBryde, Tommy Emmanuel, The Grand Ole Opry Squaredancers and comedian Gary Mule Deer at the Ryman Auditorium on June 7th at 10:00PM CT.
 Tickets for Stuart’s “Late Night Jam” are on sale now and can be purchased here.
-Read more on Rolling Stone Country.

 Marty Stuart released Way Out West on Superlatone on March 10th.
 The album was conceived as a love letter to the promised land of California by one of Country music’s living legends, who has played with everyone from Johnny Cash to Lester Flatt.
 NPR Music proclaims: “Way Out West is Marty Stuart’s album-length paean to the myth and magic of the American West.
 It finds country’s stalwart neo-traditionalist turning cosmic cowboy for a journey through the Joshua trees, shadowy canyons and desert dreams that tantalize travelers with the promise of a golden shore on the other side.”
 Way Out West is available on CD, vinyl, and digitally here.